Bringing great cinema to our little corner of Yorkshire

 The aftermath of a pie fight after showing Bugsy Malone in 2012 Premiering on a chilly February evening in 2010 with Ken Loach’s fabulous Looking for Eric, Shipley Film Society was the first regular cultural event at a reinvented and reinvigorated Kirkgate Centre in Shipley.

-Now part of a vibrant programme at the centre, which includes the likes of The Record Club, Front Room Disco and Golden Cabinet, we’d like to think Shipley Film Society is, in its own small way, part of what makes Shipley a really great place to live.
+Now part of a vibrant programme at the centre, which includes the likes of the Front Room Disco and Golden Cabinet, we’d like to think Shipley Film Society is, in its own small way, part of what makes Shipley a really great place to live.

 You can find out about all the different groups and events at the Kirkgate Centre by clicking here.

 All our films are still shown at the Kirkgate Centre, situated in the centre of Shipley and opposite the town hall.
 The full address is: